univention/ucsschool-id-connector/src/README.rst

 The priority order for the roles was chosen in order of common specificity in UCS@school.
 A student is usually ever only a student.
 But teachers, staff and school admins can have mutliple roles of those three.

+Please be aware that removing the ``school_classes`` field in particular is not sufficient to prevent certain user roles from being added or removed from school classes.
+This is due to the technical situation that changing the school classes of a user does not only result in a user change event but also a school class change event, which is handled separately and would add or remove the user in that way.
+To avoid this problem a derivate of the kelvin plugin can be used, which is described in the following chapter.

+Partial group sync
+^^^^^^^^^^^^^^^^^^

+With version ``2.1.0`` a new derivate of the ``kelvin`` plugin was added: ``kelvin-partial-group-sync``.
+This plugin alters the handling of school class changes by allowing you to specify a list of roles that should be ignored when syncing groups.
+The following steps determine which members are sent to a school authority when a school class is added:

+- Add all users that are members of the school class locally (Normal Kelvin plugin behavior).
+- From that remove all users that have a configured role to ignore in any school handled by the school authority configuration.
+- Get all members of the school class on the target system that have one of the configured roles and add them.
+- Get all members of the school class on the target system that are unknown to the ID-Connector and add them.

+This results in school classes having only members with roles not configured to ignore, plus members with roles to ignore that were added on the target system, plus any users added on the target system which are unkown to the ID Connector.

+To achieve this behavior several additional LDAP queries on the ID Connector and one additional request to the target system are necessary.

+To activate this alternative behavior replace the ``kelvin`` plugin in a school authority configuration with ``kelvin-partial-group-sync``.
+The configuration options are exactly the same as for the ``kelvin`` plugin, except for the addition of ``school_classes_ignore_roles``, which holds the list of user roles to ignore for school class changes.

+Please be aware that this plugin can only alter the handling of dedicated school class change events.
+Due to the technical situation, changing the members of a school class often results in two events.
+A school class change and a user change.
+To actually prevent users of certain roles being added to school classes at all, it is necessary to remove the mapping of the users ``school_class`` field in the config as well.

 .. |license| image:: https://img.shields.io/badge/License-AGPL%20v3-orange.svg
     :alt: GNU AGPL V3 license